 I created this blog to provide answers to every question I ever asked Google at my lowest and most lonely points.
-In that process, a community formed where men and women could get real proof in real time that they are not alone in their experiences, situations, and feelings.
+In that process, a community formed where men and women could get real proof in real-time that they are not alone in their experiences, pain, and feelings.

 I want to make one thing very clear: